DennisSuitters/LibreCMS/README.md

 a **Free** Open Source Content Management System, that is built utilising [PHP](http://php.net/), PDO, [jQuery](http://jquery.com/), [Bootstrap](http://getbootstrap.com/), and [LibreICONS](https://github.com/StudioJunkyard/LibreICONS).
 Built to take advantage of HTML5 and CSS3, and injects necessary SEO attributes that fit in with Google's recommendations, and Microformats to help with Search Engine ranking.

 ### Features
+* Auto Installer when first Opened (In Progress)...
 * Blog, Portfolio's, Bookings, Events, News, Testimonials, Inventory, Services, Gallery, Proofs
 * Messaging - Whenever a message is created via the Contact Us page, it is stored in the Messages system as well as emailed.
 * Orders - Create Quotes, Invoices, and recurring Orders.
 Client viewing of Orders.